ARABESQUE

 It’s directed by Stanley Donen as the follow-up to his successful effort in the same genre in 1963, ‘Charade’.
 That film is set in Paris, stars Cary Grant and Audrey Hepburn, as well as a strong supporting cast, and has an entertaining plot.
 Donen, who is best known as a director of musicals, was able to take these ingredients and make them into a charming soufflé of a film.

-In the case of Arabesque the ingredients are less promising: Gregory Peck and Sophia Loren, not much of a supporting cast, and a plot which most critics found confusing.
-The result for me was less a soufflé, more a rubbery omelette.
+In the case of 'Arabesque' the ingredients are less promising: we have Gregory Peck and Sophia Loren with not much by way of a supporting cast, and a plot which most critics found confusing.
+The end result for me was less a soufflé, more like a rubbery omelette.

-The influences of Bond and the Swinging Sixties are all over this film, with its predilection for strange camera angles and use of mirrors and lighting.
-It looks great; I'm not sure grass has ever looked so green before.
-Unfortunately that doesn't go anywhere near compensating for the poor dialogue and convoluted plot.
+The influences of Bond and the Swinging Sixties are all over this film, with its predilection for strange camera angles and the combination of mirrors and lighting at every opportunity.
+It looks great in a garish psychedelic way, but this doesn't compensate for the film's deficiencies, such as the convoluted plot.

 The odd interesting sequence jumps out of the general morass, such as a bad guy using a wrecking ball to good effect, the use of a combine harvester as a weapon, and a spectacular helicopter crash at the end.